IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 So after all that we have ended up with something that allows us to nicely encapsulate access to two sides of a `Subject`.
 Is the extra abstraction worth it over our original private subject/function solution?
 There are a couple of nice advantages our final solution has that I can think of

-Less typing... that's always a nice win.
+Less typing: that's always a nice win.
 Using `AnyConsumer` we  don't have to maintain a private subject as well as an additional function to get into the `send` function.

-An explicit type... having this not only draws a nice parallel with other output types like `AnyPublisher` but it gives us an anchor point for things like UI bindings.
+An explicit type: having this not only draws a nice parallel with other output types like `AnyPublisher` but it gives us an anchor point for things like UI bindings.
 Think about how you might write a button binding today:

 ```swift